DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 **Why are the token placeholders showing as the token as opposed to the value e.g. %PurchId%?**

 The main reasons this would occur:
 * The token placeholder is invalid.
-The syntax used on the token placeholder is not per the fixed token list for the report or the dynamic token is in the incorrect notation e.g. %TableName.FieldName% or %TableName.MethodName#%.
+The syntax used on the token placeholder is not per the fixed token list for the report, or the dynamic token is in the incorrect notation e.g. %TableName.FieldName% or %TableName.MethodName#%.
 Refer to [Dynamic Placeholder Tokens](CONFIGURATION/Email_placeholder.md).
 * HTML is not created using an HTML editor.
-Customers who have not used an HTML editor, for example creating the HTML using MS Word experience problems with the token placeholders.
+Customers who have not used an HTML editor, for example, creating the HTML using MS Word, experience problems with the token placeholders.

 **Can I use images in the email body?**

 Yes.
-Although this feature is standard Dynamics 365 email functionality not Smart Send specific.
-However, to achieve this the image must be converted into html.
+Although this feature is standard Dynamics 365 email functionality, not Smart Send specific.
+However, to achieve this, the image must be converted into html.

 **Why are the token placeholders used in the filename not the same as the Dynamics 365 field?**

-Placeholder tokens can contain invalid characters being inserted in a filename and therefore Smart Send is unable to create the file.
+Placeholder tokens can contain invalid characters that are inserted in a filename, and therefore, Smart Send is unable to create the file.
 A standard function "GetInvalidFileNameChars" is used to find and replace invalid characters with spaces.

 **Can I use Smart Send with the Email Body feature in Print management?**

 When sending a document via email, a basic email body can be included thanks to the *Document Report email body* functionality, which was enabled by default starting with version 10.0.39.
-This is a different feature from Smart Send that creates dynamic, transaction-based email templates using the Organization email templates.
+This is a different feature from Smart Send that creates dynamic, transaction-based email templates using the Organisation email templates.

 **How do I send my confirmation to the contact on my order instead of the main contact on the account ?**
 From the Recipient drop-down menu in Email Parameters, simply select "Specific" for the nominated report.
 This will use the email address specified on the sales order header or purchase order header.

 **My company logo stored in FinOps will not render in emails anymore.**
-Many mail clients such as Outlook and most webmail services do not support the rendering of Base64 images anymore.
+Many mail clients, such as Outlook and most webmail services, do not support the rendering of Base64 images anymore.
 For this reason, we recommend moving away from Base64 images and pulling from an online link, such as Blob storage.
-An Example could be in the below format<br>
+An Example could be in the format below <br>
 `<img src="https://yourblobstorageaccount.blob.core.windows.net/imagelocation.png" width="200" height="200" alt="logoImage"/`

-If you are using Blob storage you can obtain the URL of the image by selecting "properties"
+If you are using Blob storage, you can obtain the URL of the image by selecting "properties"
 ![Blob_Storage_properties](IMAGES/Blob_Storage_properties.png)

 and paste the value in the *URL* field into the quotation marks after *img src=* in the provided example above and this will create your link.